 Have you been losing hair?
 Is your hair half of what it used to be?
 Have your friends, family, and co-workers been advising you to try castor oil for hair regrowth?
 They are giving you the correct advice.
 Rich in hair-friendly nutrients such as vitamin E, omega 6, and omega 9 fatty acids, proteins, and minerals, castor oil also has antibacterial, antifungal, and anti-inflammatory properties.

-You won’t believe, but there are scores of hair products in the market with castor oil as an ingredient.
-Makeup artists and celebrities swear by it for its lash and eyebrow growth potential!
+Scores of hair products in the market contain castor oil as an ingredient.
+Makeup artists and celebrities swear by it for its eyelash and eyebrow growth potential!
 But before you go about scouring the beauty shelves for the best castor oil for hair growth, here’s a lowdown on the benefits of using castor oil on hair.

 Promotes Hair Growth

 Does dandruff annoy you on a daily basis?
 Castor oil is also great for fighting dandruff when used regularly.
 For best results, blend equal amounts of castor and coconut oils and add a couple of drops of tea tree oil to maximize its dandruff-fighting potential.2

 Fights Scalp Infections

 Castor oil, due to its anti-inflammatory, antifungal, and antibacterial qualities is of great use in treating scalp infections.
 According to a research, it was revealed that castor oil plays a vital role in curing tinea and seborrhea of the scalp.
 It is also reported that Ethiopians use the oil topically on the scalp to do so.
 Italians use it in an alcoholic solution to get rid of seborrhea and promote hair growth as well.3

 How to Use Castor Oil For Hair Growth

 Use Castor Oil With Other Oils

 The problem with using pure castor oil on your hair is that it is extremely thick and sticky.
 So of course, you don’t want a goopy mess on your tresses.
 That is why castor oil is recommended to be used in combination with these oils in a 1:1 ratio.